rockscissors2412/algo-titans/README.md

     if "hello" in msg or "hi" in msg: return "Hello!
 How can I help you today?" elif "refund" in msg:
-        return "I can help with refunds.
-Can you share your order ID?" elif "human" in msg or "agent" in msg: return "Connecting you to a live agent...
+        return "I can help with accounts.
+Can you share your account number/ID?" elif "human" in msg or "agent" in msg: return "Connecting you to a live agent...
 Please click the Video button."
     else: